raunakdhawan/P4_Behavior_Cloning/writeup.md

 | Validation Size    | 0.2                |
 | Loss Function      | Meas Squared Error |

+**Input image to the network** : First the top 65 pixels and bottom 130 pixels are removed to remove the horizon and the front of the car.
+The cropped image is the resized to an image of size (64, 64, 3).
+This is given as an input to the neural network.

 ## Model Architecture and Training Strategy

 ### 1. Solution Design Approach